We have you covered if you are looking for a real ale pub in Chester!

 Brewhouse and Kitchen

 A pub with a microbrewery onsite?
 Yes, please.
-Even the dining menu is unique, so if you’ve a mind to see which beer or ale is recommended for each entrée, you can expect to receive a culinary education, too.
-If you like the idea of dining and imbibing at a pub with a non-traditional look, this is your hang-out, but check out the building’s history and you will find plenty of nostalgia within this building’s bones.
+Even the dining menu is unique, so if you’ve got a mind to see which beer or ale is recommended for each entrée, you can also expect to receive a culinary education.
+If you like the idea of dining and imbibing at a pub with a non-traditional look, this is your hang-out, but check out the building’s history, and you will find plenty of nostalgia within this building’s bones.